 1 2issue in issuesWithText("Test") and assignee is not empty order by created

-The final query that will be sent to the JQL engine for final evaluation is equal to the original query, with the whole function clause replaced by the fragment the app returned:
+The final query that will be sent to the JQL engine for final evaluation is equal to the original query, with the function clause replaced by the returned fragment:

 1 2id in (1, 2, 3) and assignee is not empty order by created